dotnet/docs-maui/docs/ios/deployment/overview.md

 - `<RuntimeIdentifier>` – the runtime identifier (RID) for the project.
 Set to `ios-arm64`.
 - `<CodesignKey>` – the name of the distribution certificate you installed into Keychain Access on your Mac build host.
 - `<CodesignProvision>` – the provisioning profile name.
 - `<CodesignEntitlement>` – the name of the entitlements file.
 Set to `Entitlements.plist`.
-This is an optional setting.
+This setting need only be specified if you're using entitlements.
 - `<ArchiveOnBuild>` – a boolean value that indicates whether to build the app package.
 Set to `true`.
 - `<TcpPort>` – the TCP port on which to communicate with your Mac build host.
 Set to `58181`.
 - `<ServerAddress>` – the IP address of your Mac build host.
 - `<ServerUser>` – the username to use when logging into your Mac build host.
+Use your system username rather than your full name.
 - `<ServerPassword>` – the password for the username used to log into the Mac build host.
 - `<_DotNetRootRemoteDirectory>` – the folder on the Mac build host that contains the .NET SDK.
+Set to `/Users/{macOS username}/Library/Caches/Xamarin/XMA/SDKs/dotnet/`.

 For security reasons, you might not want to supply a value for all these settings in the project file.
 You can also provide these values on the command line when you publish the app.
-For example, values for `<ServerAddress>`, `<ServerUser>`, `<ServerPassword`, and `<_DotNetRootRemoteDirectory>` will typically be provided on the command line.
+For example, values for `<ServerAddress>`, `<ServerUser>`, `<ServerPassword>`, and `<_DotNetRootRemoteDirectory>` will typically be provided on the command line.
 An example of this can be found in the [Publish](#publish) section.

 The following example shows a typical property group for building and signing your iOS app with its provisioning profile: